microchip-pic-avr-examples/dspic33ck-curiosity-crc-advanced/README.md

     ![Hardware CRC Result (Default Path)](images/default_hardwareCRC_result.JPG)

-5. The menu is also reprinted with a new option: "Type t to begin virtual transmission and data validation."
-Select this option to continue.
+    The menu is also reprinted with a new option: "Type t to begin virtual transmission and data validation."

+5. Enter "t" to continue.

 6. The terminal will now print the process for virtual transmission.
     - The virtually transmitted message is comprised of the previous hardware CRC calculation's "Initial Data" with the "CRC Value" appended to the end.